angular/angularfire/README.md

 ### Angular and Firebase versions

 AngularFire doesn't follow Angular's versioning as Firebase also has breaking changes throughout the year.
-Instead we try to maintain compatability with both Firebase and Angular majors for as long as possible, only breaking when we need to support a new major of one or the other.
+Instead we try to maintain compatibility with both Firebase and Angular majors for as long as possible, only breaking when we need to support a new major of one or the other.

 | Angular | Firebase | AngularFire  |
 | --------|----------|--------------|